 - 12. The IMS is to consist of a network of 321 monitoring stations and 16 radionuclide laboratories.
 The mission of these facilities is to produce data for the detection of nuclear explosions.
 These data are to be provided to States Parties for verification of compliance with the Treaty after entry into force. - 13.
 The momentum to complete the IMS network continues at a moderate pace.
-As of 30 June 2019, 294 (91.6%) IMS stations had been installed, of which 284 had been officially certified as meeting the specifications of the Commission.
-In addition, since mid-2017, two further radionuclide laboratories (RL8, France and RL15, United Kingdom) were certified for noble gas analysis capability, bringing the total to four.
+As of 30 June 2021, 297 (92.5%) IMS stations had been installed, of which 288 had been officially certified as meeting the specifications of the Commission.
+In addition, since mid-2019, one more radionuclide laboratory (RL14, South Africa) was certified, bringing the total number of certified laboratories to 14.
 As a result of political agreements and successful outreach activities, progress is being made in the establishment of stations in a number of States where there had been no or little progress.
-This will lead to additional IMS facility certifications in the coming years.
-Following the recognition of the importance of noble gas monitoring after the events in the Democratic People's Republic of Korea in 2006, 2009, 2013, 2016 and 2017, the PTS has continued to emphasize noble gas technology.
-As of 30 June 2019, of the 40 noble gas detection systems envisaged by the Treaty, 31 had been installed, of which 25 systems have been certified (63%). - 14.
+This will lead to additional IMS facility certifications in the next few years.
+As of 30 June 2021, of the 40 noble gas detection systems envisaged by the Treaty, 31 had been installed, of which 25 systems have been certified (62.5%). - 14.
 In addition, the continued political support from a number of countries hosting IMS facilities brings the prospect of a complete IMS network closer.